wini-rs/wini/wini-website/src/pages/doc/pages/directory_structure/directories.md

 The default public directory.
 A public directory is a directory made to serve static files, like `favicon` or some images.

+## public/helpers.js

+A javascript file that contains helper functions inspired by jQuery that makes you win a lot of time (typed in `public/helpers.g.ts`)

 ## scripts

 The directory where all the scripts used by `just` are.
 You can also modify them as your need very easily!